-FLUKA Beginner's Course

-This is not the end ...
+FLUKA Beginner's Course This is not the end ...

-- As said in the first day, most applications can be run through data-cards only, exploiting the FLUKA built-in capacities - Sometimes, more is needed... - A set of templates User Routines is provided in the \$FLUPRO/usermvax directory - All common and default parameters are located in \$FLUPRO/flukapro - These can be modified by the user to fit his input/output needs - We'll give here some hints of what can be done, more can be found in the manual, in the fluka-discuss archive, or at the second FLUKA advanced course and workshop to be held in Vancouver, Canada, on Sep 15-20 2012

-Implementing customized beam distributions - 1
+- As said in the first day, most applications can be run through data-cards only, exploiting the FLUKA built-in capacities - Sometimes, more is needed... - A set of templates User Routines is provided in the \$FLUPRO/usermvax directory - All common and default parameters are located in \$FLUPRO/flukapro - These can be modified by the user to fit his input/output needs - We'll give here some hints of what can be done, more can be found in the manual, in the fluka-discuss archive, or at the third FLUKA advanced course and workshop to be held in ? perhaps next year Implementing customized beam distributions - 1 several sampling routines already exist in the FLUKA code parameters input in the SOURCE card are available a BEAM card with a momentum/energy higher than the maximum one is still needed for initialization purposes (to define the tabulation limit) Implementing magnetic field - 1 CERN Neutrino to Gran Sasso

-Implementing customized beam distributions - 2

-Input card: SOURCE User routine: \$FLUPRO/usermvax/source.f
+Implementing customized beam distributions - 2 Input card: SOURCE User routine: \$FLUPRO/usermvax/source.f to be linked in one's own executable!

-In source.f

-you can sample beam particle position, direction, and energy from an external file or any (analytic or numerical) distribution you can assign different weights to primary particles you can load reaction products in the same primary history several sampling routines already exist in the FLUKA code parameters input in the SOURCE card are available a BEAM card with a momentum/energy higher than the maximum one is still needed for initialization purposes (to define the tabulation limit)
+In source.f you can sample beam particle position, direction, and energy from an external file or any (analytic or numerical) distribution you can assign different weights to primary particles you can load reaction products in the same primary history